pedro-m-g/Dreamy_Ocean/README.en.md

 # Installation

 - Download this project as a ZIP file.
-- Change file extension, from `.zip` to `.ReaperThemeZip`
+- Change the file extension, from `.zip` to `.ReaperThemeZip`
-- Place it inside REAPER themes path:
+- Place it inside the REAPER themes path:
   - For Windows: `%APPDATA%\REAPER\ColorThemes`
   - For macOS: `~/Library/Application Support/REAPER/ColorThemes`
   - For Linux: `~/.config/REAPER/ColorThemes`